-SUMMARY: Clarifies that for reimbursement purposes, "attendance" includes excused absences for medical and educational appointments, and days when a provider is required to hold a child's space while the family is presumed to have abandoned care or is appealing disenrollment.
-Extends family fee exemptions from 12 to 24 months for children referred for or at risk of receiving child protective services.
+SUMMARY: Updates the income cap for California Work Opportunity and Responsibility to Kids (CalWORKs) Stage 3 childcare services, and for disenrollment from subsidized childcare programs, from 70% to 85% of the state median income (SMI).
+Clarifies that for reimbursement purposes, "attendance" includes excused absences for medical and educational appointments, and days when a provider is required to hold a child's space while the family is presumed to have abandoned care or is appealing disenrollment.
+Extends family fee exemptions from 12 to 24 months for children referred for, or at risk of, receiving child protective services.
 Specifically, this bill:

-- 1) Clarifies that for reimbursement purposes, "attendance" includes excused absences by children because of medical and educational appointments. - 2) Specifies that for the purposes of reimbursement, a contractor may claim attendance for days that the contractor or provider is required to hold a space for a child during the period that a family is assumed to have abandoned care or is engaging in the appeal process based on disenrollment for abandoning care. - 3) Extends family fee exemptions for families with children who are referred in writing by a legal, medical, or social services agency for receiving child protective services due to neglect or abuse, or who are at risk of neglect or abuse from 12 to 24 months.
+- 1) Updates the income cap for disenrollment from subsidized childcare services from 70% to 85% of the SMI adjusted for family size, except for families whose children are receiving child protective services or at risk of being neglected or abused. - 2) Updates the income cap for disenrollment from subsidized childcare services for families with the highest income from below 70% to 85% of the SMI, in relation to family size. - 3) Updates the income cap for persons who received a lump-sum diversion payment or diversion services and former CalWORKs participants to be eligible for the third stage of childcare from 70% to 85% of the SMI. - 4) Clarifies that for reimbursement purposes, "attendance" includes excused absences by children because of medical and educational appointments. - 5) Specifies that for the purposes of reimbursement, a contractor may claim attendance for days that the contractor or provider is required to hold a space for a child during the period that a family is assumed to have abandoned care or is engaging in the appeal process based on disenrollment for abandoning care. - 6) Extends family fee exemptions for families with children who are referred in writing by a legal, medical, or social services agency for receiving child protective services due to neglect or abuse, or who are at risk of neglect or abuse from 12 to 24 months.